 Desktop, Android, and iOS: gesture recognition

 Now Banuba Face AR SDK can recognize several gestures: Palm, Like, Victory, OK, Rock.
-The software tracks the hand, creates a skeletal model, and uses it to detect specific gestures.
+The software tracks the hand, creates a skeletal model and uses it to detect specific gestures.

 While unassuming at first glance, this feature has a lot of potential applications.
-The hand tracking itself can be used to let people interact with AR items (e.g. picking them up, throwing them, etc.).
+The hand tracking can let people interact with AR items (e.g. picking them up, throwing them, etc.).
 Virtual objects can be attached to the hand and react according to the movements, similar to the AR avatars.
 Or the gestures can serve as a contactless interface, allowing the user to give commands by waving their palm and making various signs - just like in sci-fi.

 This feature is currently available on mobile devices and desktop computers but will soon be expanded to other platforms as well.

 Banuba Face AR SDK is compatible with the vast majority of Android-based smartphones.
 While this is clearly advantageous, it also creates an issue of ensuring the best performance on both cheap and high-end devices.
 To address it, we separated the devices into three tiers (low, middle, and high) and had the SDK adapt to each tier.

 Before we used to do it by detecting the CPU of the smartphone.
 Now we have begun to focus on the GPU instead, as the testing showed this allows for more reliable separation and better performance.

 iOS: lighter neural networks